Low Income Spay & Neuter info below:

 If you have a household annual income of $40,000 or less, you qualify for our low income spay/neuter program funded by a TLL Temple Grant.
 All you need to do is:

 1. Stop by the shelter located at 1102 John Redditt Drive in Lufkin, Texas Monday through Saturday from 10am until 5pm (closed for lunch from 12pm-1pm).
-You will need to bring: proof of income, a driver's license, and a utility bill for your current address.
+You will need to bring: proof of income, a driver's license or other photo ID, and a utility bill for your current address.

 2. You will need to fill out the appropriate forms.
 We will calculate the cost of the surgery based on your income:

 Annual income of $12,499 or less, your cost will be $35 for a cat or dog;